aiven/aiven-docs/docs/platform/howto/saml/add-identity-providers.md

 URL to finish the setup.
 :::

 ## Step 4.
-Link your users to the identity provider
+Optional: Link your users to the identity provider

 Your organization users should automatically be able to use the identity provider to sign up and log in to Aiven.
 You can also handle this